Alluxio/alluxio/docs/en/core-services/Caching.md

 The annotator utilized by workers is determined by the Alluxio property [`alluxio.worker.block.annotator.class`]({{ '/en/reference/Properties-List.html#alluxio.worker.block.annotator.class' | relativize_url }}).
 The property should specify the fully qualified class name within the configuration.
-Currently available options are:
+Currently, the available options are:

 - `alluxio.worker.block.annotator.LRUAnnotator`
 - `alluxio.worker.block.annotator.LRFUAnnotator`

 #### Evictor Emulation

 The old eviction policies are now removed and Alluxio provided implementations are replaced with appropriate annotation policies.
 Configuring old Alluxio evictors will cause worker startup failure with `java.lang.ClassNotFoundException`.
-Also, **the old watermark based configuration is invalidated**.
-So the following previous configuration options are ineffective:
+Also, **the old watermark based configuration is no longer usable**.
+Using previous configuration options are ineffective:
 - `alluxio.worker.tieredstore.levelX.watermark.low.ratio`
 - `alluxio.worker.tieredstore.levelX.watermark.high.ratio`

-However, Alluxio supports emulation mode which annotates blocks based on custom evictor implementation.
+However, Alluxio supports an emulation mode which annotates blocks based on custom evictor implementations.
 The emulation assumes the configured eviction policy creates an eviction plan based on some kind of order and works by regularly extracting this order to be used in annotation activities.

 The old evictor configurations should be changes as below.
 (Failing to change the left-over configuration will cause class load exceptions as old evictor implementations are removed.)